SamGowland/Gowla-Macro-Boards/README.md

 To further improve aesthetics an additional top plate is available to buy, top plates only come in gloss white from now on.
 Matte blacks were experimented with but scratch too easily. <b> These are available to buy now </b> at the new multi variation ebay listing, along with new white PCBs:  [eBay Page](http://www.ebay.co.uk/itm/164521787563)

 If getting a top plate you will require additional M2 hardware, which I hope to include in the future.
-But for now you will need purchase 3mm spacers between the plate and the PCB.
+But for now you will need to purchase 3mm spacers between the plate and the PCB.
 8mm spacers and 8mm M2 machine screws.

 <p align="center">
   <img src="/Images/top plate.jpg" height="300">